Noise Forecast

 Expected Loudness Level: Medium

-Reason for Loudness: High-energy country rock show with well-amplified sound but not as loud as rock or harder genres.
+Reason for Loudness: High-energy country rock show with well-amplified sound but generally not as loud as rock or heavier genres.

 • Fri, Jun 27: Dirty Heads